web-platform-tests/rfcs/rfcs/matrix.md

 ### Context

 Since web-platform-tests has started it has primarily used IRC as a means for (quasi) synchronous communications ("chat").
-In particular the
-#testing channel on irc.w3.org has been used to answer questions from
-test authors and collaborate on infrastructure development and maintenance.
+In particular the `#testing` channel on irc.w3.org has been used to answer questions from test authors and collaborate on infrastructure development and maintenance.

-IRC has been the go-to medium for web standards chat for some time, with W3C, TC39 and WHATWG all using IRC, as well as projects such as Chromium, Gecko, Servo, and WebKit either using IRC as a well-supported method of synchronous communication.
+IRC has historically been the go-to medium for web-platform related chat, with W3C, TC39 and WHATWG all using IRC channels as the primary communication mechanism for standards work, and browser engine projects including Chromium, Gecko, Servo, and WebKit having IRC as a well-supported option for synchronous communication.
 This made it likely that web-platform-tests participants were already using IRC in some capacity, so an IRC channel was an obvious choice for web-platform-tests.